a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 ### Writing Linker Script From Scratch Part-2 ###
 1. Sections command:
 	1. SECTIONS command
-		1. used to construct different output sections in final elf executable generated
+		1. Used to construct different output sections in final elf executable generated
 	2. Important command
 		1. We can instruct linker how to merge input sections to yield output section
 	3. Command also controls order in which different output sections appear in elf file generated
 	4. Using the command, you also mention placement of section in memory region
-		1.
+		1. Example:
+			1. You instruct linker to place `.text` section in FLASH memory region (described by MEMORY command)
+2. Example:

 ### Location Counter ###
 ### Linker Script Symbols ###